OUR PARTICIPANTS’ STORIES

 My friends were quite skeptical when they heard about this trip.
 Botswana?
 Sleep in a tented camp without a fence around it?
 Walk among wild animals, or worse: try to approach them?
 I’ll admit I had the very same considerations, but I was sure that we would be trained and guided in such a way that it would become an exciting yet safe experience.

-When I arrived at Kwapa, I almost immediately felt at ease.
+When I arrived in camp, I almost immediately felt at ease.
 I also felt safe and enjoyed every minute of my stay.
 I loved the panoramas, the elephants that were only a few yards away at times, navigating our boat through water lilies, the walks through endless series of islands and streams and the group I had joined.
 Under the inspiring guidance of Mike we explored virgin territory – on foot and by Landrover -, and got stuck a few times.
 We drank sundowners every night and discussed the events of the day and life in general by the campfire till midnight.

 This back-to-nature-experience introduced me to Africa in a very intense way.
 It has, without a doubt, been one of the most profound experiences I have had up until now and I can’t wait to explore the rest of this beautiful part of the world with Mike and Peter again.